 Selecting the right temperature to press at can really depend on the type of material you are pressing, and it can be difficult to know for sure without some trial and error.
 That being said, there are some broad temperature guidelines that you should start off with that will get you started in a good place and you can tweak from there.

-Heat is important in a rosin press because the heat loosens the trichomes and contains the rosin which in turn contains the cannabinoids.
+Similar to pressure, Heat is important in a rosin press because the heat loosens the trichomes and contains the rosin which in turn contains the cannabinoids.
 With this heat, it helps to separate this rosin from the flower and gives it to you in a nice and easy to manage material.
 Without heat, there would be no rosin!

 Temperature Guidelines For Pressing Rosin:

 The temperature will fluctuate depending on the press you’re using.
 But if you selected one of our top picks for the Best Rosin Press, then these guidelines will help you stay in a safe temperature range.